tumf/mcp-gsuite/README.md

 MCP server to interact with Google.

+## Example prompts

+Right now, this MCP server only supports gmail.
+It supports the following functions:

+- Retrieve my latest unread messages
+- Search my emails for XYZ
+- Retrieve all emails from accounting
+- Take the email about ABC and summarize it
+- Write a nice response to Alice's last email and upload a draft.

 ## Components

 ### Tools

 The server implements multiple tools to interact with G-Suite.
 Right now, the following tools are implemented:

-- Query emails from gmail (supports full Gmail query API)
+- Query emails from gmail (supports full G-mail query API)
 - Get email content (by id)
+- Create email draft

 ### Oauth2